vishipayyallore/speaker-series-2023/dotnet-6-on-aws/Fargate_ECS_S1/README.md

 >    - The Docker Images
 >    - The Docker Containers
 >    - The Docker Images Registry
-> 1. Hands-on with Docker using nginx on Local Machine
+> 1. Hands-on with Docker using `nginx` on Local Machine
-> 1. Creating Minimal API using dotnet CLI
+> 1. Hands-on with Docker using `Razor Web App` on Local Machine
->    - `dotnet new list`
->    - Create Minimal API using `dotnet new web`
->    - Create Minimal API using `dotnet new webapi -minimal`
+> 1. 30,000 foot view of ECS / Just Enough ECS
 > 1. SUMMARY / RECAP / Q&A
 > 1. What is next ?